EnigmaHuang/tConvolve-MPI-MIC/README.md

-To compile tConvolve-MPI-MIC program, you need an ICC 2014 or later version and a Xeon Phi coprocessor (I used the earlist KNC cards).
+To compile tConvolve-MPI-MIC program, you need an ICC 2014 or later version and a Xeon Phi coprocessor (I used the earlist KNL cards).
 If you don't have a MIC card, *tConvolve-MPI-CPU* folder provides a pure CPU version.
 Just type `make`  to compile this program.
 To run the program, the command should looks like `mpirun -np <num_of_nodes> -machinefile <node_list_file> ./tConvolve` , because in a node the program will use OpenMP for parallel(so you just need 1 process in each node).
 Make sure *input.dat*, *randnum.dat* and *tConvolve* are in the same folder.